jessfraz/blog/content/post/scripting-your-way-outta-hell.md

 +++

 It all started innocently enough.
-I _had_ "jfrazelle" as my GitHub handle for years, but my twitter, irc and other handles are all "jessfraz".
+I _had_ "jfrazelle" as my GitHub handle for years, but my Twitter, IRC and other handles are all "jessfraz".
 No one on GitHub was actually using "jessfraz" so I sat on it waiting to make my move.

 I'm currently on vacation this week so of course I was looking to break all the things.
 One thing you must know about me is that at no point was I thinking I hate this.
-I actually love stuff like this, I live for pain lol.
+I actually love stuff like this, I live for pain.
 Why else would I run Linux on the desktop?
+But back to the story.

 I polled the twitterverse...